devendranaga/programming_languages/lua/howto.md

 Comments in lua are started with `--`.
 Multiline comments start with `--[[` and end with `--]]`.

+Any local variables are named with `local`.
+All global variables have no markation.

 ## identifiers in Lua

 | S.No | Identifier name |